 Skip to Content

-THE ROTSTOCK VIA FERRATA AT EIGER, GRINDELWALD
+ROTSTOCK VIA FERRATA IN GRINDELWALD

-Hike Distance: The total hike distance was 5km from the start of the Eiger Trail and up to the summit and then back down to Eigergletscher Station.
+• Hike Distance: The total hike distance was 5km from the start of the Eiger Trail and up to the summit and then back down to Eigergletscher Station.

-Hike Duration: The hike and via ferrata took me a total time of 4 hours but the actual moving time was just 1.5 hours.
-As you can see I spent a lot of time taking photos, videos and chilling at the summit.
+• Hike Duration: The hike & via ferrata took me a total time of 4 hours but the actual moving time was just 1.5 hours.
+As you can see I spent a lot of time taking photos, and videos and chilling at the summit.

-Hike Incline: Total incline for the day was about 461m, which was partly done on the via ferrata but also a little bit of incline comes on the hike from Eigergletscher Station along the Eiger Trail to the starting point of the Rotstock Via Ferrata.
+• Hike Incline: Total incline for the day was about 461m, which was partly done on the via ferrata but also a little bit of incline comes on the hike from Eigergletscher Station along the Eiger Trail to the starting point of the Rotstock Via Ferrata.

 YOU WILL ALSO LIKE MY SWITZERLAND HIKING GUIDE: 50 AWESOME HIKES IN SWITZERLAND